srmagura/iti-react/README.md

 # WARNING: Not intended for the general public

-`iti-react` is MIT licensed and you may use it however you wish! _However_, `iti-react` is intended internal use in Interface Technologies projects and may not be suitable for your project.
+`iti-react` is MIT licensed and you may use it however you wish! _However_, `iti-react` is intended for internal use in Interface Technologies projects and may not be suitable for your project.
 In particular:

 -   We don't follow semver and make a lot of breaking changes.
 Review `Changelog.md` before updating.
 -   The library assumes you are using Bootstrap 5, Moment.js, Tippy.js, and FontAwesome 5.